skoolkid/skoolkit/sphinx/source/skool-macros.rst

 This list has two items, and will have the CSS class 'data'.

 In ASM mode, lists are rendered as plain text, with each item on its own line, and an asterisk as the bullet character.
-The bullet character can be changed by using a :ref:`set` directive to set the ``bullet`` property on the ASM writer.
+The bullet character can be changed for all lists by using a :ref:`set` directive to set the ``bullet`` property, or it can be changed for a specific list by setting the ``bullet`` parameter.

 +---------+-------------------------------------------------------------------+
 | Version | Changes                                                           |